Historiomics/Historiomics/Historionautics/README.md

 __The Role of Refcards and Cardboxes__

-1. Refcards (Reference Cards):
+1. __Refcards (Reference Cards):__

-  ◦ Conceptual Accessibility: Each refcard in the database acts like a node within a network, containing condensed information on a specific historical event, figure, or theme.
+  ◦ *Conceptual Accessibility*: Each refcard in the database acts like a node within a network, containing condensed information on a specific historical event, figure, or theme.
 These cards are not isolated but are hyperlinked through conceptual, thematic, or temporal relations to other cards.

-  ◦ Dynamism and Interactivity: Users can query and retrieve refcards based on various inputs, allowing for a dynamic interaction with the database.
+  ◦ *Dynamism and Interactivity*: Users can query and retrieve refcards based on various inputs, allowing for a dynamic interaction with the database.
 This interaction is akin to navigating through a web of historical narratives, where each query reshapes the pathway through history.

-2. Cardboxes:
+2. __Cardboxes:__

-  ◦ Organizational Framework: Cardboxes are the larger structural units that categorize refcards into broader thematic or chronological groups.
+  ◦ *Organizational Framework*: Cardboxes are the larger structural units that categorize refcards into broader thematic or chronological groups.
 They function like directories in a computer system, organizing complex arrays of data into manageable, navigable collections.

-  ◦ Customizability and Expansion: The structure of cardboxes can be customized and expanded as new data is added or as new historical interpretations emerge.
+  ◦ *Customizability and Expansion*: The structure of cardboxes can be customized and expanded as new data is added or as new historical interpretations emerge.
 This flexibility supports the nonlinear exploration of history, allowing users to add, modify, or recontextualize historical data.

 __Integrating Nonlinear Historiography with Database Arts__